 The risk of post-radiation sarcoma is extremely low

-The latency period for the development of this secondary radiation induced sarcoma ranges from three to twenty years, and might even develop in patients who have demonstrated a complete remission of the primary breast cancer.
+The latency period for the development of this secondary radiation-induced sarcoma ranges from three to twenty years.

 - Jun Wei X, Hiotis K, Garcia R, Hummel Levine P. Leiomyosarcoma of the breast: a difficult diagnosis on fine-needle aspiration biopsy.
 Diagn Cytopathol.
 2003 Sep;29(3):172-8.